 (c) As allowed under 42 CFR 438.6(e), MCEs may offer additional services that are separate from HRS and delivered at the complete discretion of the CCO;

-(d) HRS may be used to pay for non-covered health care services including physical health, mental health, behavioral health, oral health, or tribal-based services.
+(d) HRS may be used to pay for non-covered health care services including physical health, mental health, behavioral health, oral health, and tribal-based services.

 (2) To qualify as an HRS within the meaning of this rule, a service must meet the following requirements, consistent with 45 C.F.R. § 158.150: